dgtized/hand-pallet/README.md

 an Ubuntu box, so was unable to use the XPCOM interface, thus the dependency on vboxjws.

-I installed VirtualBox previously for Vagrant, so I removed `~/VirtualBox VMs`, ran `VirtualBox` and removed existing VMs.
-I had also previously made use of vmfest, and much of the metadata is stored in `.vmfest`, so I removed that as well.
-I don't think this was necessary but sometimes it's helpful to start with a clean slate.

-**IMPORTANT** I had stale networking configuration in `~/.VirtualBox/VirtualBox.xml`.
-So I ran `rm -rf ~/.VirtualBox` to fix this.
-Prior to that I could not execute `lein pallet up` as it hung waiting for an IP and then when that failed threw a locking exception when it failed to remove the node because it was unable to connect.

 In a separate shell run

     $ VBoxManage setproperty websrvauthlibrary null # first time only